viniciusantos2105/post_management/README.md

 ## Sem Docker

 1. Primeiro, instale as dependências do projeto.
-No diretório raiz do projeto, execute o seguinte comando:
+No diretório raiz do projeto, execute o seguinte comando no terminal:

 ```bash
 npm install